Bergaren/Bachelor_thesis/README.md

 # Bachelor thesis
 # Impostors in crowd simulations
+*This thesis explores how viewers’ sensitivity towards impostor resolution degradation is affected by crowd density and perspective.
+The environment was made in unity.*

 ## Impact of Crowd Density and Camera Perspective on User Sensitivity Towards Impostor Resolution Degradation in Crowd Simulators